Irvine Wrongful Termination Lawyer

 Helping Clients in Orange County Take Action Against Illegal Employer Behavior

 There are many reasons why an employer may choose to terminate an employee.
 These can include poor job performance or breaking the company's rules listed in the handbook.
 However, sometimes employers will fire an employee for wrongful or illegal reasons.

 Wrongful termination is the act of an employer firing or ending a contract with an employee in a way that violates state laws, and/or violates their contract of employment.
-If you believe that you have been wrongfully terminated from your job, reach out to an attorney from our firm for assistance.
+If you believe that you have been wrongfully terminated from your job, reach out to our wrongful termination attorney in Irvine for assistance.